myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 ## Conclusion
 As we have seen, it is clear that various indicators show interesting statistically significant relationships.
 Nevertheless, we cannot make direct conclusions about health outcomes using only two indicators, even after exploring polynomial fits.
 In healthcare, it is best to take a holistic approach to improve outcomes, given that the affect of one indicator on overall health is compounded across the wide-range of linked biological pathways.

 My conclusion for this data exploration is that certain lifestyle choices and government policies can effect individual health outcomes, but it can be difficult to make any sort of definite conclusion about what one indicator will reveal in terms of population-wide health.
-For example, higher alcohol consumption may be linked to higher incidence of liver disease, but this is certainly not a guarantee.
+For example, higher alcohol consumption may be linked to higher cigarette smoking among youth, but this is certainly not a universal guarantee.

 My hope for this project is that anyone who examines its statistical analyses keeps in mind their unique context, as well as remembering that this dataset, despite being vast, certainly is limited by the fact that it does not consistently capture every state/territory/metropolitan area for every unique indicator.
+Even more importantly, I hope that readers come away with an understanding that making health outcome predictions from a model between two variables is extremely difficult.
 Ultimately, my main takeaway from this project is the wisdom that we can impact our health with our own choices, and I hope to be able to use this sharpened understanding in my own life, for both myself and for the people I care most about.
 <br/><br/>

 ## Sources